LDubya/OpenKeyNav/README.md

 Unheaded contexts do not receive an invented level tab.
 Applications can keep the outline visible throughout Structural Navigation with `modesConfig.structuralNavigation.contextIndicator.enabled: true`.
-The persistent status says `Heading level` only when the current route resolves to an authored H1–H6 context.
+The structural live status says `Heading level` only when the current route resolves to an authored H1–H6 context.
 It never presents semantic nesting as a numbered level.
+Its visible debug box is off by default and can be enabled with `modesConfig.structuralNavigation.debug: true`; polite announcements remain available either way.

 Previous/next target and typed-route commands begin with empty key bindings so applications can assign shortcuts that fit the host interface; each command is also available programmatically.
 Read the [Structural Navigation documentation](https://openkeynav.com/docs/usage/structural_navigation) for configuration, APIs, focus-scope behavior, and keyboard ownership.